agentrickard/workbench_access/README.txt

 Note that the module only controls access to content editing.
 It does not provide any content filtering of access restrictions for users trying to view that content.

+While Workbench Access is part of a larger module suite, it may be run as a stand-alone module with no dependencies.

+For more information about Workbench, see http://drupal.org/project/workbench.

 ----
 1.1  Use-case